 What Is a Brain Bleed?

 It is possible to survive a brain bleed.
 Approximately 27% of those who’ve had a hemorrhagic stroke have a 5-year survival rate.
 Recovery depends on several factors, including the area of the bleed, the amount of swelling accompanying the injury, and access to emergency care.
+A cerebral hemorrhage is a specific type of brain bleed that occurs within the brain tissue.

 In non-impact situations, warning signs that a person is in the early stages of a stroke may include a loss of balance, drooping facial muscles, and slurred speech.
 However, when the cause is a sudden head injury, none of these warning signs are present.
+Mild head injuries can sometimes present with subtle symptoms, such as concussion symptoms, which should not be ignored.

 Head Injuries That Can Cause a Brain Bleed

 There are two main classifications of brain injuries: closed head injuries and open head injuries.
 Closed injuries are those that don’t break the skull, such as hitting your head against the side of the car door during a low-speed accident.
+Diffuse axonal injury is a type of brain injury often caused by rapid acceleration or deceleration, such as in car accidents or sports injuries.

 Open head injuries are those that include a foreign object piercing through the skull and into the brain.
 Most brain injuries are closed-head injuries.